 Once treatment begins, your doctor may prescribe medications to treat any problems that occur.
 In addition to medications, here are other ways to maintain a healthy mouth during treatment: Check your mouth every day to detect problems, such as mouth sores or white patches.
 Report any problems to your doctor.
 Keep your mouth moist.
 You can do this by:

 Sucking on iceSipping water or spraying your mouth with water often throughout the dayChewing sugar-free gum or sucking on hard candyTaking medication prescribed by your doctor to increase salivaBrush your teeth, gums, and tongue after eating and before going to bed.
 Use a soft toothbrush and fluoride toothpaste.
 Also, floss gently once a day.
 Do not use mouthwashes that contain alcohol.
-Instead, mix ¼ teaspoon (1.23 milliliters [ml]) baking soda, 1/8 teaspoon (.62 ml) salt, and 1 cup (237 ml) of warm water.
+Instead, mix ¼ teaspoon (1.23 milliliters [mL]) baking soda, 1/8 teaspoon (.62 mL) salt, and 1 cup (237 mL) of warm water.
 Rinse your mouth with this solution every 1-2 hours.If you wear dentures, soak and brush them every day.
-Do not smoke cigarettes, cigars, pipes or use chewing tobacco.
+Do not use tobacco.
+This includes cigarettes, cigars, pipes or chewing tobacco.

 Eat foods that are easy to chew and swallow, like mashed potatoes and scrambled eggs.
 You can moisten foods with sauce, broth, or gravy.
 Foods should be warm or room temperature.
 Take small bites and chew slowly.
 Sip water while eating.
 Drink cool beverages.Avoid foods that may harm your mouth, such as: Crunchy foods, like chipsHot foodsSpicy foods Sugary foods and drinksTomatoes, oranges, lemons, and grapefruitsAlcoholSit up straight and bend your head slightly when eating and drinking.
 Stay upright for at least 30 minutes after eating.